 Trigger Decision Type & Maker Subsequent Processes Cost Formal notice from the National Transport Casework Team (on behalf of the Department for Transport) of an application to stop up highway under Section 247 of the Town & Country Planning Act 1990 Objection or No Objection (to making of order) Made By: Head of Service (Highways and Transport Commissioning) National Transport Casework Team (Department for Transport) decision £0 Formal application made directly to the Council to stop up the highway rights under Section 116/117 of the Highways Act 1980, or to exchange highway with private land for the purpose of straightening boundaries under Section 256 of the Highways Act 1980 Progress or Do Not Progress (with formal magistrates' court application) Made By: Director (Environment and Transport Department) Formal notice followed by magistrates' court hearing, order made / not made in court or adjourned to later hearing.
-Under review Internal request from LCC Estates to consider a section of Council-owned land surplus to requirements and make a surplus declaration , only where it is not required to stop up highway rights.
+Under review Direct requests to Leicestershire County Council following pre-application advice to consider whether land that LCC has title to is surplus to requirements.
+This includes highway and non-highway land.
 Accept or Refuse (surplus declaration) Made By: Head of Service (Highways and Transport Commissioning) Corporate Property Steering Group decision.
-Conveyance of land. £100 Direct requests to Leicestershire County Council to formally assess the highway need can be made before any of the above formal procedures commence.
+Conveyance of land. £200 Direct requests to Leicestershire County Council to formally assess the highway need of land that LCC does not have title to can be made before any of the above formal procedures commence.
 Would Object or Would Not Object (to any request to assess the highway need within 12 months).
 Made By: Head of Service (Highways and Transport Commissioning) N/A £100